Riccioli Pasta with Wild Mushroom Sauce & Grilled Chicken

 Plating the dish

-Add some pasta to a bowl or plate, top with a few spoonsful of mushroom sauce and top with the grilled chicken that can be left whole or sliced.
+- Add some pasta to a bowl or plate, top with a few spoonful of mushroom sauce and top with the grilled chicken that can be left whole or sliced.